Reddimus/USACO_notes/Simulation/Bronze/P3_2020-Stuck_in_a_Rut/README.md

 ### SCORING

-In test cases 2-5, all coordinates are at most $100$.In test cases 6-10, there are no additional constraints.
+- In test cases 2-5, all coordinates are at most $100$.
+- In test cases 6-10, there are no additional constraints.

 Problem credits: Brian Dean